 On April 13 the US Air Force dropped the biggest non-nuclear bomb ever detonated.
 It landed in Achin, an Afghan district in the province of Nangarhar, close to the border with Pakistan.
 On the same day, hardly 30 kilometers away, our colleague Frank van Lierde talked to families trying to escape the chaos and destruction of war who are receiving help from Cordaid and other aid organizations like Care, Oxfam, Save the Children, Stichting Vluchteling, World Vision, and the ZOA of the Dutch Relief Alliance.
 Read this blog from Afghanistan.

 The very first GBU-43, the “Mother of all Bombs”, has been dropped.
-Did they celebrate in the room where the decision to put the finger on the button and then press, was made?
+Were there cheers in the room where the decision was made to press the button?
 Probably.
 “Another great job done”, proclaimed Trump once the deed was done.
 Afghanistan: land of military experimentation.

 The story of Shah Bebe